Entanglement spectrum and quantum phase diagram of the long-range XXZ chain: Optimization of self-similar rescaling parameters

 To obtain the optimal self-similar rescaling parameters for the ES, we proceed as follows.
 We first consider each spectral line as a function of the anisotropy parameter, \(\xi_j = \xi_j(\Delta)\) and rescale the argument as \(\Delta \rightarrow \tilde{\Delta}(\gamma, \nu)\) following \cref{eq:rescaling}.
 The rescaling parameters \(\gamma(\alpha)\) and \(\nu(\alpha)\) depend on the anisotropy parameter \(\alpha\), and we have the fixed point \(\tilde{\Delta}(\alpha = \infty) = \Delta\).
 We compute the ES of the MPS ground state for a discrete set of values of the anisotropy parameter, \(\Delta_d = -4, -3.875, \ldots 1.5\) and interpolate linearly each spectral line.
 The scaling parameters \(\gamma(\alpha)\) and \(\nu(\alpha)\) are then fitted so as to minimize the quadratic weight function over a few (here \(4\)) low-lying spectral lines,

-where we fixed the integral boundaries to \(\tilde{\Delta}_i = -1.5\) and \(\tilde{\Delta}_f=0\) such as to optimize the rescaling over a broad region including the AFM--XY transition, at \(\tilde{\Delta} = -1\).
-The numerical optimization is performed with the Julia package Optim.jl~\cite{mogensen_optim_2018}.
+where we vary the integral boundaries \(\tilde{\Delta}_i\), \(\tilde{\Delta}_f\) over a set of four different pairs of lower and upper integral boundaries \((\tilde{\Delta}_i,\ \tilde{\Delta}_f) = [(-1.5, 0.0), (-1.25, -0.5), (-1.25, 0.5), (-2, 0.5)]\) such as to optimize the rescaling over a broad region including the AFM--XY transition, at \(\tilde{\Delta} = -1\).
+We then infer the value of the rescaling parameters \(\gamma\) and \(\nu\) from the average over the four samples of different integration intervals and estimate its error from the standard deviation.
+The result is shown in \cref{fig:rescaling-params} The numerical optimization is performed with the Julia package Optim.jl~\cite{mogensen_optim_2018}.